abelrg25/bank-marketing-analysis/README.md

 This project analyzes a real dataset from a telemarketing campaign conducted by a Portuguese bank between May 2008 and November 2010.
 The campaign´s goal was to offer long-term deposit products to clients via phone calls.

 Using SQL, Tableau and R (in progress), this project explores factors related to client conversion, i.e., whether the client accepted the offer.
 The objective is to identify behavioral patterns and effective segmentation strategies to improve future banking campaigns through key performance indicators (KPIs).
+You can found the dashboard [**in this link**](https://public.tableau.com/views/banking_data_17476933621050/DashboardTelemarketing?:language=es-ES&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 # Tools
 - SQL: Data exploration, grouping, and KPI calculation